basisproject/paper/src/04-companies.md

 It's important to note that many of these parameters may be set once and only adjusted infrequently.
 Need will probably be adjusted the most, and things like skill and danger may be adjusted infrequently.
 However, if the miner occupation has a high danger level, the introduction of a machine that lets the miner do their job remotely will significantly reduce the danger, and the danger level might be adjusted.
 A robotic-assist arm may reduce the stress level of surgeons quite a bit.

 A worker's productivity level is set by the company she works for.
-If a worker is the only employee of a company, they can set their own productivity rate arbitrarily.
+If a worker is the only employee of a company, she can set her own productivity rate arbitrarily.
 In a larger company, productivity rates will likely be set by peer or managerial review.
 The process of how productivity rates are set for each worker is left up to the companies and their workers.

-Productivity level along with productivity rate allows creating some range of wages within the same occupation.
+Productivity level, along with productivity rate, allows creating some range of wages within the same occupation.
 This allows companies a certain level of autonomy in setting their own wages while at the same time keeping the wishes of the community as a whole in mind.
 The goal of this system is to balance the needs of the overall region while still giving companies a certain level of control.